 Fin Shepard and his ex-wife April Wexler are flying into New York City as part of a signing tour for the book she has written about the Sharknado incident entitled ‘How to Survive a Sharknado’ when their plane is struck by another Sharknado.
 After the pilot is killed, Fin takes command and lands the craft.
 In the midst of this, April has her hand bitten off by a shark.
 On the ground, Fin tries to warn authorities about the coming Sharknado, while trying to save his sister Ellen and her husband Martin and children.
 As a double Sharknado hits the city, Fin tries to prevent the catastrophe.

 Sharknado (2013) was a genuine phenomenon.
 Produced by the low-budget company The Asylum who had made a bunch of other monster movies films in a similar absurd vein beginning with Mega Shark vs Giant Octopus (2009), it planted tongue-in-cheek and aimed for the intentionally ridiculous.
-This would normally merely have consigned the film to the same made for cable arena as other absurd shark films like Sharktopus (2010), Sand Sharks (2011), Jersey Shore Shark Attack (2012), Jurassic Shark (2012), 2-Headed Shark Attack (2012), Avalanche Sharks (2013), 90210 Shark Attack (2014), Raiders of the Lost Shark (2015), Roboshark (2015), Zombie Shark (2015), Atomic Shark (2016), Ice Sharks (2016), Ozark Sharks (2016), Piranha Sharks (2016), Planet of the Sharks (2016), Sharkansas Women’s Prison Massacre (2016), House Shark (2017), Trailer Park Shark (2017), Post Apocalyptic Commando Shark (2018), Santa Jaws (2018), Ouija Shark (2020) and Sky Sharks (2020), Sharks of the Corn (2021) and Virus Shark (2021).
+This would normally merely have consigned the film to the same made for cable arena as other absurd shark films like Sharktopus (2010), Sand Sharks (2011), Jersey Shore Shark Attack (2012), Jurassic Shark (2012), 2-Headed Shark Attack (2012), Avalanche Sharks (2013), 90210 Shark Attack (2014), Raiders of the Lost Shark (2015), Roboshark (2015), Zombie Shark (2015), Atomic Shark (2016), Ice Sharks (2016), Ozark Sharks (2016), Piranha Sharks (2016), Planet of the Sharks (2016), Sharkansas Women’s Prison Massacre (2016), House Shark (2017), Trailer Park Shark (2017), Post Apocalyptic Commando Shark (2018), Santa Jaws (2018), Ouija Shark (2020), Sky Sharks (2020), Sharks of the Corn (2021) and Virus Shark (2021).
 However, what caused Sharknado to erupt was social media with people live commenting on Twitter on the ridiculousness of what they were watching.
 This propelled Sharknado into a must-see film and within a week it was being screened cinematically and accompanied with live heckling.
 The Asylum even released a videogame.